The other day, my friend Matt asked me how I discovered good books and how I chose what to read. Here are some thoughts:

 Recommendations or gifts from friends are always great.
-I still remember my friend Andrew Cottle saying, "You have got to listen to this" when he lent me the audiobook "Atlas Shrugged".
-I had never heard of Atlas Shrugged until then.
-I am currently rereading it and blogging about it chapter by chapter on the Gentlemen's Renaissance Man's Book Club for Men blog.
-One of the founders of the GRMBCFM and close friend Scott has recommended some great books—among them are "The Theory of the Leisure class" and "Writing with Style: Conversations on the Art of Writing (3rd Edition)."
+I remember my friend Andrew Cottle saying, "You have got to listen to this" when he gave me the audiobook "Atlas Shrugged" which I enjoyed.
+My cousin's husband Chris Williams gave me "Liberal Fascism by Jonah Goldberg for Christmas and I very much enjoyed that book and I now listen to the author's podcast.
+My close friend Scott has recommended some great books including "The Theory of the Leisure class".

-Listening to live speakers gives me added energy and interest in books.
+Sometimes I books because I attended a lecture from a specific author.
 When Arthur Brooks came to speak at BYU for a devotional, he talked about his book, "Who Really Cares: The Surprising Truth About Compassionate Conservatism".
-It gave such fascinating facts and figures that I also bought "Gross National Happiness: Why Happiness Matters for America--and How We Can Get More of It."
-Both books are great references for writing.
+It presented an interesting narrative of charity in America that I also bought "Gross National Happiness: Why Happiness Matters for America--and How We Can Get More of It."

 One strategy for finding books is to not feel obligated to finish the ones we are currently reading.
 I like this quote by Tyler Cowen who said, “We should treat books a little more like we treat TV channels.
 Many readers have the urge to finish whatever they start.
 This urge is non-productive.
 People have this innate view — it comes from friendship and marriage — that commitment is good.
 That view shouldn’t," he says, "carry over to inanimate objects.”
 If we find that the book we are reading is uninteresting or has low relative value, we should immediately stop and read something else.
 What we have read is a sunk cost as they say in economics.
 We should begin reading with the question, "Is this the best available thing in the world that I could be reading right now?"
 It is okay to start a lot of books and not finish most of them.